Safe Holiday Adventure

 • Kathmandu Accommodation & Food – You’ll likely want to stay in Kathmandu for a day or two before and after your trek to prepare and recover from jet lag.
 Accommodation costs can vary widely depending on the type of hotel you choose, but a standard room should cost around $25 per night, with each meal costing around $10.

 • Flight to/from Lukla – The round-trip airfare from Kathmandu to Lukla costs $360.
-Flights can get cancelled due to poor weather, so be sure to check the latest schedules.
+Flights can get canceled due to poor weather, so be sure to check the latest schedules.

 • EBC Trek Accommodation – You’ll be staying in local teahouses throughout the trek, with the standard cost for teahouse accommodation being $5 per night, except for Lobuche where it’s closer to $7 per night.